Originate/create-originate-app/README.md

 # create-originate-app

-This project is designed to make it easy to set up a Nextjs/Nest/TypeORM app!
+Congrats!
+You just saved yourself hours of work by bootstrapping this project with create-originate-app.
+Let’s get you oriented with what’s here and how to use it.

 ---

 ## Features
+This project is designed to make it easy to set up a Nextjs/Nest/TypeORM app!

 ### Full-stack framework